pydantic/logfire/docs/guides/advanced/using-environments.md

 When you select an environment, all subsequent queries (e.g. on live view, dashboards or explore) will filter by that environment.

-## Can I Create an Environment in the UI?
+## Can I create an environment in the UI?

 No, you cannot create or delete set environments via the UI, instead use the SDK.